-A summary table sets out the type of impact (short to medium, long term, permanent versus temporary, secondary), the areas most likely to be affected, the results of the assessment of the Second Draft Publication policies, and the in-combination effects with other plans and programmes.
+A summary table sets out the type of impact (short to medium, long term, permanent versus temporary, secondary), the areas most likely to be affected, the results of the assessment of the Publication Core Strategy policies, and the in-combination effects with other plans and programmes.

-The "Summary of Impacts" chapter deals with all of the requirements of the SEA Directive and tells the story of the predicted effects, both positive and negative.
+The "Summary of Impacts" section tells the story of the predicted effects, both positive and negative.
 If and where effects may vary between different parts of the Borough, this has been identified.
 A discussion on the relative spatial sustainability of the plan is provided.
 Secondary effects are also required to be identified by the SEA Directive.
 These will mainly be the "less significant effects" but the key concept is that they are indirect impacts.
 A section has been included that identifies the secondary factors required to reach sustainable outcomes.
 For example, a healthy population depends on several factors including: